easyJet Baggage Allowance: The Complete Guide for 2025/26

 Hold Luggage Rules

-easyJet operates on a Piece Concept rather than a Weight Concept.
-This means the airline limits the number of individual bags you can check in, with each bag having its own weight cap.
-You cannot, for example, combine two bag allowances into one oversized bag.
+easyJet uses a Piece Concept: it limits how many bags you can check in, and each one has its own weight cap.
+You can’t combine two allowances into one bigger bag.

 Adding Extra Weight

-If you’ve pre-booked a hold bag and realise you need more capacity, you can add extra weight in 3 kg increments online, up to the 32 kg maximum per bag.
-The cost is approximately £15 per 3 kg unit.
+If you’ve pre-booked a hold bag and realise you need more capacity, you can add weight in 3 kg increments online, up to 32 kg per bag.
+That costs around £15 per 3 kg unit.

 Baggage by Fare Type